• Skip to primary navigation

 What Is Snake Plant Fungus?

-The snake plant is easy to grow, but moisture and warm temperature invite fungus to stress the plant out.
+The Snake plant is easy to grow, but moisture and warm temperatures invite fungus to stress the plant out.

 The plant is also susceptible to root rot and various fungal problems.